-We checked the Glucocil website high and low for weight loss testimonials.
-We found information on the product ingredients and research on each of those ingredients, but nothing from customers on weight loss.
-The customer reviews we read, on websites and forums, did nothing for supporting weight loss claims either.
-We found it interesting the Glucocil did mention weight management, claiming the supplement can increase that feeling of fullness that helps you eat less.
-This claim would be more effective if there were testimonials and before and after photos.
+We checked the Glucocil website high and low for weight-loss testimonials.
+We found information on the product ingredients and research on each of those, but nothing from dieters on losing.
+The reviews we read on websites and forums did nothing for supporting claims either.
+We found it interesting that Glucocil did mention weight management, saying the supplement can increase that feeling of fullness that helps you eat less.
+This statement would be more effective if there were testimonials and before and after photos.

-DietSpotlight research has shown if there are major issues with a diet program like poor ingredients or lack of testimonials, the dieter is less likely to experience positive, lasting results.
-Glucocil contains no proven weight-loss ingredients and there are no testimonials – these are likely serious issues.
+DietSpotlight research has shown if there are major issues with a diet program, like poor ingredients or lack of testimonials, the dieter is less likely to experience positive, lasting results.
+If Glucocil doesn’t contain a proven weight-loss formula and there are no testimonials, these are likely serious issues.

 If you must give Glucocil a try, “findings support the idea that changes in blood glucose can affect appetite,” according to Dr. John Briffa.
 But there is more to weight loss than hunger.
 Dr. Donald Hensrud reveals, “cutting calories through dieting is generally more effective for weight loss.”
 Reducing hunger does not necessarily mean reducing calorie intake.

 Glucocil offers a ton of links for clinical research, but none of the titles are listed.
 The dieter has no idea if the studies have anything to do with weight-loss.
 In addition to the lack of evidence, the company’s headquarters concerns us.
 It is located in a strip mall near a deli, coffee shop and digital imaging business.
 It’s highly unlikely this location is big enough for product development.
 Without support and a professional business setting, we see a red flag.